computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

 In this section, you will be following more Pytorch tutorial code in order to reproduce Karpathy's text generation results.
 Read through the tutorial [here](http://pytorch.org/tutorials/intermediate/char_rnn_generation_tutorial.html), and then download [this ipython notebook](https://github.com/spro/practical-pytorch/tree/master/char-rnn-generation) to base your own code on.

+You will notice that the code is quite similar to that of the classification problem.
+The biggest difference is in the loss function.
+For classification, we run the entire sequence through the RNN and then impose a loss only on the final class prediction.
+For the text generation task, we impose a loss at each step of the RNN on the predicted character.
+The classes in this second task are the possible characters to predict.

 TODO: Things we could ask the students to do
 1. Implement perplexity and show a plot of training time vs. perplexity
 2. Play with the architecture